slsa-framework/slsa/CONTRIBUTING.md

 addition we prefer to keep our Markdown documents wrapped at 80 columns (though this is not currently enforced).

+### Review and approval

+All changes require peer review through GitHub's pull request feature.

+-   Changes generally require two approvals before being merged.
+-   Minor changes that only affect clarity or syntax without changing the meaning MAY be merged with a single approval.
+-   Significant changes to the SLSA requirements or provenance schema SHOULD be reviewed and approved from multiple steering committee members.
+Furthermore, such changes SHOULD wait at least a few days after proposal before submitting, to give the community time to review.

 ### Signing your work

 When contributing patches to the project via pull request, please indicate that